Superb in so many ways, just a bit pricey

 Sonicare brush heads tend to be a bit larger, so may when compared to Oral-B’s rounded heads feel like they cannot reach as deep into the mouth and into tighter gaps.

-It is clinical debate over which is better ultimately, but at the end of the day, there are many benefits to an electric toothbrush.
+There is a clinical debate over which is ultimately better, but at the end of the day there are many benefits to an electric toothbrush.

 My personal preference is for the Oral-B style, they feel a bit more aggressive on the teeth and gums, which I like.
 Sonicare is a softer experience in my mind.

 You get 4 styles of brush head included with the DiamondClean Smart.